syncfusion-content/uwp-docs/uwp/Tab-Control/Populating-Items.md

 {% endtabs %}

-4.Bind the Employees collection to ItemsSource property of SfTabControl Control
+4.Bind the Employees collection to ItemsSource property of UWP Tab Control

 {% tabs %}